 This information should be either listed on the product page or mentioned on the box of your chosen instant pot.
 If this is not the case, I would not risk it.
 It is always better to be safe than sorry.

-If you don’t have an instant pot in mind, I recommend you to get something with a history of quality behind itself.
+If you don’t have an instant pot in mind, I recommend you to get something with a history of quality behind it.
 Specifically, I am talking about: Instant Pot Duo Evo Plus Pressure Cooker 9 in 1.
 There is a brand, a nice following, and excellent service behind it.

 Whatever you decide is OK, as long as it has at least the stainless steel inner pot.